Firing Ensō, Multimedia Installation

 Components:

-Mandala Project, Multimedia Installation
+Mandala Installation

 Salt Mandala, photo by Brett Studholme